lybird300/lybird300.github.io/_posts/2015-10-01-cluster-slurm.md

 FAILED=`sacct -u linly | grep "FAIL $1" | wc -l`
 echo "$RUNNING running, $SUSPENDED suspended, $PENDING pending, $COMPLETED completed, $FAILED failed"
 </code></pre>
+squeue has a useful --sort flag that allows you to change the order that jobs are displayed.
+The following script displays jobs with the earliest submission time first (specified by 'v') and then in the ascending order of job id (specified by 'i')
+<pre><code>squeue -u linly --sort=v,i</code></pre>
 <h2>Update jobs</h2>
 The command below will change the wall time of the specified job to 1 day 12 hours
 <pre><code>scontrol update JobID=JOB_ID Timelimit=1-12:00:00</code></pre>